cacilhas/kodumaro/docs/2022/05/why-we-hate.md

 C and [C++](https://www.cplusplus.com/) are great programming languages, so great that lots of other programming languages are built on top of them.
 Everything you need, you can find or build in C/C++.

-But C is much too verbose, everything is tough to get done, C++ is a pitfall of infinite tokens, and both have unexpected behaviour.
+But C is too verbose, everything is tough to get done, C++ is a pitfall of infinite tokens, and both have unexpected behaviour.
 Don’t get me wrong!
 C/C++ are very stable, but they simply don’t behave like you may expect.

 The better description for those languages could be: C/C++ do exactly what you ask, not what you want.